-For many children, going to Scouts on a regular basis is a fun, wholesome activity finding life-long friends and learning valuable life skills.
+For many children, going to Scouts on a regular basis is a fun, wholesome activity, finding life-long friends and learning valuable life skills.

+That is unless there is a paedophile in the ranks.
 Fun, worry-free camping trips with a Scout leader quickly moves from an exciting activity to a traumatic time that can never be forgotten.

 Mario Aliverti was a Scout Leader in Western Sydney throughout the 1980s through to the early 2000s.
 He used this position of authority to groom young boys and go on to abuse them once he gained their trust.